Moon, Jupiter, Saturn in late June

-Moon, Jupiter and Saturn in the telescope
+Moon, Jupiter, Saturn in the telescope

-Jupiter’s four major moons – Io, Europa, Ganymede and Callisto – are easy to observe in any telescope.
-Historically, the explorer Captain James Cook (1728-1779) used these moons to determine longitude at various coastal locations as he traveled around the world.
-Of course, this method of determining longitude would only work on land, not the rough and tumbled seas.
-But then, using Jupiter’s moons to determine longitude on land provided a good double-check for the accuracy of the chronometer.
+Jupiter played a role in Earth history, too.
+The explorer Captain James Cook (1728-1779) used these moons to determine longitude at various coastal locations as he traveled around the world.
+This method of determining longitude would work only on land, not on the rough seas.
+But, then, using Jupiter’s moons to determine longitude on land provided a good double-check for the accuracy of the chronometer.

 Few sights match the grandeur of Saturn’s glorious rings.
 Although all the outer planets of the solar system (Jupiter, Saturn, Uranus and Neptune) have rings, the Saturn ring system is in a class by itself.